-A. You should take him in by the time he celebrates his first birthday.
+A. You should take your child in by the time they celebrate their first birthday.

 Find more articles, browse back issues, and read the current issue of the Magazine.